xsession/chsm/doc/contribute/guidelines.rst

   author the commit (CI will fail if there is no match)

 You can automatically add the Signed-off-by: line to your commit body using ``git commit -s``.
-Use other commits in the zephyr git history as examples.
+Use other commits in the chsm git history as examples.

 Additional requirements: